jirafey/jirafey/README.md

 - 👋 Hi, my real name is Grzegorz Kmita.
-I'm 19 years old, preapring for baccalaureate in order to study Computer Science.
+I'm 19 years old, preapring for my school leave exam in order to study Computer Science.
 - Note: my website is a side project, not working on it anymore.
 If I were to I would change too many things about it.
 - 👀 I’m interested in Game Development and any programming in general.
 So any job offers I would highly appreciate.
 - 🌱 I’m currently learning Python alongside with Excel and SQL.